 - Successful investing is often a byproduct of good processes and the discipline to adhere to them

-We went through an extraordinarily complex and interesting recapitalization/sale of 18 of our properties that worked out remarkably well but was at risk of being somewhat calamitous.
-This required great focus to make sure that we did all we could to create the best outcome and the blog suffered.
-We were in a precarious position, caught in the middle between two other groups in which we had to look strong, yet befuddled, since our hands were tied in terms of having true decision making and negotiating autonomy.
+We went through an extraordinarily complex and interesting recapitalization/sale of 18 of our properties that worked out remarkably well but were at risk of being somewhat calamitous.
+This required great focus to make sure that we did all we could to create the best outcome, and the blog suffered.
+We were in a precarious position, caught in the middle between two other groups in which we had to look strong yet befuddled since our hands were tied in terms of having true decision-making and negotiating autonomy.
 I did some game theory research and discovered zugzwang, which is usually associated with chess.
-It’s a situation in which any move you make puts you in a worse position so the best move is to do nothing at all, which is what we essentially did until everything came to a head.
+It’s a situation in which any move you make puts you in a worse position, so the best move is to do nothing at all, which is what we essentially did until everything came to a head.
 This not only applied to our situation at CWS but with me blogging as well.

 Implications for Investing

-More importantly, as a firm CWS works hard at being disciplined when it comes to making investments and monitoring them.
+More importantly, as a firm, CWS works hard at being disciplined when it comes to making investments and monitoring them.
 Successful investing is not only having profitable insights and the courage to act on them, it’s also a byproduct of good processes and the discipline to follow them.
-Things are always changing so it’s important to have a consistent way of monitoring investments that provide for the ability to be reflective versus reactive (one of the themes of my book) so it shouldn’t be a moment by moment thing.
+Things are always changing so it’s important to have a consistent way of monitoring investments that provide for the ability to be reflective versus reactive (one of the themes of my book) so it shouldn’t be a moment-by-moment thing.
 It also shouldn’t be so infrequent that important inflection points are missed.
-We always try to form a hypothesis as to why we’re making an investment and then make sure we have procedures in place to help us whether the hypothesis remain valid or not.
-This requires us to evaluate for our apartment investments the following:
+We always try to form a hypothesis as to why we’re making an investment and then make sure we have procedures in place to help us whether the hypothesis remains valid or not.
+This requires us to evaluate our apartment investments in the following:

 The Outlook For Interest Rates